B-UMMI/chewBBACA/CHEWBBACA/docs/user/getting_started/important_notes.rst

   you should do a quick conversion using for example `dos2unix <https://waterlan.home.xs4all.nl/dos2unix.html>`_.
 - If you are running chewBBACA in an environment with multiple processes accessing the same schema please use the ``--no-inferred`` option (see :doc:`Allele call </user/modules/AlleleCall>`)
+- Input files should have short names without blank spaces or special characters.
+It is also important to ensure each input file has a unique basename prefix (everything before the first ``.`` in the basename).
+You can read more about this in the :doc:`FAQ </user/help_support/faq/Should I worry about file naming best practices for input files?>` section.

 .. important::
 	Have a look at the :doc:`FAQ </user/help_support/faq>` section for answers to common questions.
+You can suggest questions and answers to add to the FAQ section by opening an `issue <https://github.com/B-UMMI/chewBBACA/issues>`_ on GitHub or sending an e-mail to imm-bioinfo@medicina.ulisboa.pt.